 DIVFUSE Sound Project : Open Call

 Deadline : 23 January 2026 [This Open Call is now closed.
-Results will be announced in February 2026.]
+Results have been announced.
+Congratulations to Simon Whetham, Arconic Sound and Soundcamp.
+Details of the exhibitions/events can be found under Programme.]

 This is an Open Call for sound based work that may come in the form of: